 (3) For the purpose of deciding whether or not a person has committed an offence under subsection (1) or (2) in relation to a substance, it is irrelevant that usage instructions concerning the substance given in any manner or form indicate that the substance is not a psychoactive substance or that it is not intended for human consumption.

-[Section 8Q inserted by No. 29 of 2015 s.
+[Section 8Q inserted: No. 29 of 2015 s.
 4.]

 8R.
 Promoting psychoactive substances